-- 1. From the Welcome to Android Studio dialog, select the Open an Existing Project option. - 2.
+- 1. From the Welcome to Android Studio dialog, click on the Open button option. - 2.
 In the project selection dialog, navigate to and select the folder containing the project to be imported and click on OK.

 1.2 Feedback

 We want you to be satisfied with your purchase of this book.
 If you find any errors in the book, or have any comments, questions or concerns please contact us at feedback@ebookfrenzy.com.